The Farming Of Bones, 9780349111636

 Summary

-It is 1937.
-Amabelle Desir, a young Haitian woman, serves as a maid for a wealthy family in the Dominican Republic.
-Across the border from her homeland, she lives a life shadowed by the iron rule of the Generalissimo, where Haitians are treated as second-class citizens.
-Despite her loyalty to her employers, born from the tragedy of her parents’ drowning as they crossed the river from Haiti, racial tensions escalate.
+It is 1937, and Amabelle Desir is a young Haitian woman working as a maid for a wealthy family in the Dominican Republic, across the border from her homeland.
+The Republic, under the iron rule of the Generalissimo, treats the Haitians as second-class citizens, and although Amabelle feels a strong sense of loyalty to her employers, especially since her own parents drowned crossing the river from Haiti, racial tensions are heightened when Amabelle’s boss accidentally kills a Haitian in a car ac…

 Book Details